LLFabiann/LSTPNet/README.md

 # LSTPNet
-code for paper "LSTPNet: Long Short-Term Perception Network for Dynamic Facial Expression Recognition in the Wild", coming soon.
+Official code repository for paper "LSTPNet: Long Short-Term Perception Network for Dynamic Facial Expression Recognition in the Wild"